devsocial-project/es6-7-8-9-10-Cheatsheet/README.md

 ```
 ## Class
-> Class in ES6 or above is a combination of** constructor functions, prototypes **in ES5 that make Object Oriented Programing in Javascript more clean and readable
+> Class in ES6 or above is a combination of constructor functions and prototypes in ES5 that make Object Oriented Programing in Javascript more clean and readable

 `class` will define a constant and `class` does not hoist.

-**Class Object**
+### Class Object

 Define a `class` object. this `class` will replace constructor function and prototypes in ES5:
 ```javascript